-Public transport use per person in the Waikato region peaked in 2011/12 but subsequently declined.
+Public transport use per person in the Waikato region peaked in 2011/12 and subsequently declined, but remains above 2007 levels.

 This indicator is the average number of passenger transport boardings in the Waikato region per resident per year.